d16-nichevo/bard-afar/README.md

 2. This software exposes files on your hard drive to the internet.
 It could share personal documents or other private files if:
    1. you mis-configure the software, or
    2. the software has bugs.
 3. There are some technical steps involved in setting up a Bard Afar server.
-Common issues are explained below.
-But I cannot predict every possible issue for every possible network.
+Common issues are [explained below](#troubleshooting).
+But I cannot predict every possible issue for every possible PC setup.
+4. ***The software is provided "as is", and you use the software at your own risk.***

 # Using the Bard Afar Server